Ambitious climate policy in the countries of South-East and Eastern Europe, the South Caucasus and Central Asia

 Title: Capacity development for climate policy in the countries of South-East and Eastern Europe, the South Caucasus and Central Asia, Phase III (CDCPIII)

-Country: Partner countries receiving more comprehensive service packages are Georgia, the Republic of North Macedonia, the Republic of Moldova and Mongolia.
-The supraregional project also supports individual and small-scale measures in other countries of the project region of Europe, the Caucasus and Central Asia: Republic of Albania, Republic of Armenia, Republic of Azerbaijan, Republic of Belarus, Bosnia and Herzegovina, Republic of Kazakhstan, Kyrgyz Republic, Kosovo, Montenegro, Russian Federation, Republic of Serbia, Republic of Tajikistan, Turkmenistan, Ukraine, Republic of Uzbekistan.
+Country: Partner countries receiving more comprehensive service packages are Georgia, Montenegro, Republic of Albania, Republic of Moldova, Mongolia and Ukraine.
+The supraregional project also supports individual and small-scale measures in other countries of the project region of Europe, the Caucasus and Central Asia: Republic of Armenia, Republic of Azerbaijan, Republic of Belarus, Bosnia and Herzegovina, Republic of Kazakhstan, Kyrgyz Republic, Kosovo, Russian Federation, Republic of North Macedonia, Republic of Serbia, Republic of Tajikistan, Turkmenistan, Republic of Uzbekistan.

 Lead executing agency: Ministries and authorities in the partner countries with responsibilities primarily in the energy, environmental and climate sectors

 Since the United Nations Framework Convention on Climate Change (UNFCCC) entered into force, all countries party to the treaty have been faced with the challenge of implementing their national commitments to climate change mitigation.
 Integrating climate change mitigation goals into sectoral and cross-sectoral strategies, activities and budget plans as well as monitoring and reporting are of crucial importance in this context.